Dataman-Cloud/swan/docs/swan-cluster.md

 #swan-cluster

-  a swan-cluster contains one or more swan-node, and one swan-node can display one of the following three roles, manager, agent, mixed.
+  a swan-cluster contains one or more swan-node, and one swan-node can display one of the following two roles, manager, agent.
 The proxy and DNS server was run in the agent, the manager provide service of manage application, and persist all app and cluster data.
 So there must have one manger and one agent in a swan-cluster.